Reduce Ear Wax: The Do’s and Don’ts

 Understanding Ear Wax Buildup: Causes and Solutions

 Identifying the reasons behind ear wax accumulation is essential for proactive ear health.
-Numerous factors can lead to this buildup:
+Numerous factors can lead to this buildup, and understanding them helps you take preventive action.

 • Anatomical Factors: Narrow or hairy ear canals can trap earwax, hindering its natural exit.